nci/scores/README.md

 One-line intro: xarray based verification scores and tools that can scale with Dask if needed.
 Pandas supported where possible.
 Why use it: trusted implementations, novel metrics, performance, one-stop-shop.

-Currently Included Metrics and Tools:
+A Selection of the Metrics and Tools included in `scores`:

 | continuous                      | probability | categorical      | statistical tests |
 | ----------                      | ----------- | -----------      | ----------------- |